|Address：||Alameda Dr. Carlos D'Assumpo, Macau|

 |Transportation：||Public Bus Information Station|

-Owing to urban development, the garden underwent restructuring works in 2005.
-An underground car park was constructed beneath the garden.
-The garden was restructured and separated into two sections which are interconnected by an underground passage.
-The original amphitheatre and the Commemorative Pavilion of Macao Handover in the section near Avenida da Amizade are retained, whereas the section close to Avenida Dr. Rodrigo Rodrigues is equipped with a badminton court, library, children’s playground and fitness equipment area, etc., making the Garden of Commander Ho Yin a multifunctional garden.
+Owing to urban development, the park underwent restructuring works in 2005.
+An underground car park was constructed beneath the park.
+The park was restructured and separated into two sections which are interconnected by an underground passage.
+The original amphitheatre and the Commemorative Pavilion of Macao Handover in the section near Avenida da Amizade are retained, whereas the section close to Avenida Dr. Rodrigo Rodrigues is equipped with a badminton court, library, children’s playground and fitness equipment area, etc., making the Comendador Ho Yin Park a multifunctional park.

 The Commemorative Pavilion of Macao Handover, which is about 75 square metres in area, was built in 1999 and donated by the Macao Chamber of Commerce.
 The ribbon-cutting and unveiling ceremony was held by Mr Edmund Ho Hau Wah, the then Chief Executive, among others.
 A white jade orchid tree was planted next to the pavilion to mark the Arbour Day of the millennium.
 In addition, the dignified shape and aromatic flowers of the white jade orchid tree are symbolic of Sir Ho Yin’s love for the country and Macao, his lifetime contribution to charity and lasting fame of nobility.